Paul Roma: Later career (1995–1998)

 In late 1995, after leaving WCW he joined the Catch Wrestling Association, winning the promotion's World Middleweight Championship by defeating Franz Schumann in October, and losing it to Fit Finlay the following month.
 He attempted to make a WWF comeback in December 1997 alongside a student of Mr. Fuji called Alex Roma.
-They wrestled only one dark match, at a Monday Night Raw taping.
+They wrestled only one dark match, at a Monday Night Raw taping on December 30.
 Roma also won a singles match at the same taping, defeating Nick Barberry.
 No contract was ever offered to them, and Roma retired in 1998 to focus on bodybuilding and wrestling-related business ventures.

 Return to Wrestling (2006–2021)

 In 2006, Roma resurfaced on the wrestling scene as he was named the commissioner of the now-defunct independent promotion, Connecticut Championship Wrestling.
 He also had a "Pretty Wonderful" reunion with Paul Orndorff in Connecticut Championship Wrestling.
 Roma has also been competing in the IAW (Independent Association of Wrestling) wrestling promotion.
 Roma won the IAW Heavyweight Championship, after beating Brian Costello (aka The Crippler), on July 8, 2006, at IAW Clash at the Cove VIII, in South Bend, IN.
 He eventually lost the title to The Crippler on March 24, 2007, at IAW Clash at the CAVE II (held in the gym of Mishawaka High School in Mishawaka, Indiana) after receiving a piledriver onto a chair, behind the back of special referee Brandon Trtan, who was attacked and knocked out of the ring by Roma.

 In 2015, Roma returned to the ring working for the Connecticut promotion Paradise Alley Pro Wrestling.
 On November 21, he defeated Lukas Sharp to become the inaugural PAPW Heavyweight Champion.
 He vacated the title in 2016.
 On April 21, 2018, Roma defeated Ty Shyne in his last PAPW appearance.

 In 2019, he defeated Vladimir Moskayev at an event held by the Empire Wrestling Federation (EWF) on July 12 in San Bernardino, California.
 Two years later, on December 11, 2021, Roma lost to Vladimir Moskayev at EWF event.